Hey, nice to see you here! Welcome to WPMarmite!

 My goal was simple: the blog had to help its visitors “get the most out of WordPress” (which has become its motto).

 Over time, the blog has grown stronger.
 It found its hallmark, namely the publication of comprehensive and educational content with a hint of humor.

 Several people helped me out on this mission, such as Nicolas Richer.
 This collaboration has even led to the creation of the WPChef training program (in French).

 In 2017, I devoted myself to creating videos for WPMarmite’s Youtube channel (it has grown from 1,500 to 46,000 subscribers today).

 And since 2018, my goal has been to build a team to continue to maintain and grow the blog.

 Eventually, the project had become too big for me.
 I couldn’t keep up.
 I needed some help.

-So if you don't mind, let's see how the idea of going global has risen in my mind.
+So, let’s see how the idea of going global has risen in my mind.

 3 reasons for WPMarmite to go global